England Study Abroad Program at King's College

 Will I live in King's College halls of residence or IFSA-Butler housing?

 The majority of students will be placed in King's College halls of residence.
-However, if there is a shortage of King's College housing, you may be placed in housing that IFSA-Butler arranges for you (usually basic student flats around London).
+However, if there is a shortage of King's College housing, you may be placed in housing that IFSA-Butler arranges for you (usually student flats around London).

 The University of London Intercollegiate residences have mandatory meal plans that incur an additional fee.
 Please note that the UL Intercollegiate residences are available to full year students only.